JamesSettles/netsim/README.md

 Dynamic class loading is also used to start applications on nodes.
 Put the application layer implementation class somewhere in the classpath and use the class name for loading
    -- The "launch" command starts an instance of a specefic app on a specific node

+# Distance Vector Routing in the Network Layer
+Distance vector routing is availible on the netsim.
+If you want to use distance vector routing in the network layer configure the network to use the DVNetwork class.
+The applications UnicastChatApp, SnifferApp, and SniffEditApp all run using the DVNetwork.

 # Simple Example
 The following is a network with two nodes. lisa send characters to bob and bob logs them as they are received.